owncloud/ocis/docs/extensions/storage/terminology.md

 - posix inodes or paths
 - deconstructed filesystem nodes

+{{< hint warning >}}
+**Proposed Change**
+iOS clients can only queue single requests to be executed in the background.
+The queue an upload and need to be able to identify the uploaded file after it has been uploaded to the server.
+The disconnected nature of the connection might cause worksflows or manual user interaction with the file on the server to move the file to a different place or changing the content while the device is offline.
+However, on the device users might have marked the file as favorite or added it to other iOS specific collections.
+To be able to reliably identify the file the client can generate a `uuid` and attach it to the file metadata during the upload.
+While it is not necessary to look up files by this `uuid` having a second file id that serves exactly the same purpose as the `file id` is redundant.

+Another aspect for the `file id` / `uuid` is that it must be a logical identifier that can be set, at least by internal systems.
+Without a writeable fileid we cannot restore backups or migrate storage spaces from one storage provider to another storage provider.

+Technically, this means that every storage driler needs to have a map of a `uuid` to in internal resource identifier.
+This internal resource identifier can be
+- an eos fileid, because eos can look up files by id
+- an inode if the filesystem and the storage driver support lookung up by inode
+- a path if the storage driver has no way of looking up files by id.
+  - In this case other mechanisms like inotify, kernel audit or a fuse overlay might be used to keep the paths up to date.
+  - to prevent excessive writes when deep folders are renamed a reverse map might be used: it will map the `uuid` to `<parentuuid>:<childname>`, allowing to trade writes for reads

+{{< /hint >}}
 ## Storage Providers

 A *storage provider* manages [*resources*]({{< ref "#resources" >}}) identified by a [*reference*]({{< ref "#references" >}})